bavovanachte/mh-guide-contributions/fort-rox-silvermane.md

 ### PART 4.5 -- Hunting the Mice

-Daytime  -- Length:  Any     Trap:  Law
+#### Daytime  -- Length:  Any     Trap:  Law

 The daytime mice are busy little worker mice who go around picking up meteorite pieces for you to loot.
 Nothing much else to say about them.
 Be sure to arm a law trap!

-Twilight   -- Length:  35 hunts.
+#### Twilight   -- Length:  35 hunts.
 (130-96)   Trap:  Shadow

-Werewolves: This area is mostly werewolves, which drop Howlite, Mana, and meteorite pieces as loot.
+__Werewolves__: This area is mostly werewolves, which drop Howlite, Mana, and meteorite pieces as loot.
 If you FTC one of them, then your wall will be hit for 3-5 damage.

-NightMancer Mouse FTC will extend the night by 3 hunts.
+__NightMancer Mouse__ FTC will extend the night by 3 hunts.
 This makes dawn harder to reach!
 You cannot go past 130 hunts for the whole night, but you can be pushed back from one stage to an earlier one.

-Battering Ram Mouse FTC damages your wall by 15.
+__Battering Ram Mouse__ FTC damages your wall by 15.
 Ouch!
 This guy doesn’t like the light, so be sure to use Moon/Crescent if you want to avoid this mouse

 Please note that leaving the area does NOT reset the timeline.
 Much like the iceberg, you’ll come back right where you left off.